-When Multicultural Children’s Book Day kicks off on January 27, you will find reviews of multicultural picture books by 493 librarians, teachers and parents.
+When Multicultural Children’s Book Day kicks off on January 25, 2019 you will find reviews of multicultural picture books by over 500 librarians, teachers and parents.
 There will also be educational activities for many of the books.
 It’s a fabulous event, with plenty of content to keep you reading diverse books all year long.

-Don’t miss the Multicultural Children’s Book Day Annual Twitter Party January 27th from 9pm-10pm EST. We are giving away 12 Book Bundles (one every six minutes) while we discuss the state of diversity in children’s book publishing.
-The free sign-up for the Twitter Party is here.
+Don’t miss the Multicultural Children’s Book Day Annual Twitter Party.
+We are giving away Book Bundles while we discuss the state of diversity in children’s book publishing.
+The free sign-up for the Twitter Party will be here shortly.

 The MCBD team has also created educational materials including a Free Classroom Empathy Kit for Homeschoolers, Organizations, Librarians and Educators, a Free Kindness Classroom Kit for Homeschoolers, Organizations, Librarians and Educators and a set of thematic Diverse Books Lists with activities for teachers and parents.